Hockey Operations & Staff

 He has become a very important part of the Axemen coaching staff in managing the bench.
 His desire to learn and passion for the game combined with an uncanny ability to read the game has been very important in the resurgence of the Acadia Hockey Program.

 A native of Orwell PEI, Kris is no stranger to the Annapolis Valley and Acadia University.
-Kris heads into his fifth season with the Axemen.
+Kris heads into his ninth season with the Axemen.
 Kris coordinates the Acadia Axemen Hockey camps during the summer months.

 Prior to coaching, he played two seasons in the QMJHL with the PEI Rocket and the Acadie-Bathurst Titan, and finished up his junior career in the Maritime Junior League with the Summerside Western Capitals.
 He then went on to play three seasons for the Acadia Axemen.